1st Annual Conference

-My annotated bibliography on transnational law is forthcoming with Oxford University Press.
+My annotated bibliography on “transnational law” is now online with Oxford Bibliographies.

 “Transnational Law.”
 In Oxford Bibliographies in International Relations.
 Ed.
 Patrick James.
 New York: Oxford University Press.